Choosing the best survival radio: Top 10 for savvy survivors

 - AM, FM, and shortwave radio

-- NOAA weather alert channels
+- NOAA weather stations

 - Automatic alert mode